cmaddux/node_summit_17/README.md

 Our basic Node.js task scheduler utilizes the 'child_process' module to work on multiple tasks in parallel.
 This version of the task worker forks Node.js child processes off of the parent, but could be easily modified to spawn other executables or run commands as child processes.

-The basic task scheduler can be found in the task_scheduler/ directory.
-The directory includes an example that imports the task scheduler and tasks to be run and then executes those tasks in parallel.
-To run the example, navigate to the task_scheduler/examples directory and run `node example1.js`.
+The task scheduler can be found at task_scheduler/task_scheduler.js.
+The task_scheduler/ directory also includes an example that imports the task scheduler and tasks to be run and then executes those tasks in parallel.
+To run the example:

+1. Navigate to the task_scheduler/examples/ directory and run `npm install` (the task_scheduler uses immutable as a dependency).
+2. Run `node example1`

+The scheduler should fork child processes to run tasks while resources available.
+As tasks exit, resources are refilled and dependencies are honored.
+Check out the task_scheduler/examples/tasks directory to view/modify the tasks to run in parallel.

+### How can we make our basic task scheduler even better?

+* Allow for retries if child_process exits with error.
+* Persist stats associated with tasks run and optimize on next run.

 ## Distributed Worker System